mgechev/jqcarousel/readme.md

 Carousel gallery
 ============

-jQCarousel is plugin used for creating carousel image galleries.
+jQCarousel is jQuery UI plugin used for creating carousel image galleries.
-It's not using canvases so it can be run under older browsers.
+It's not using canvases or SVG so it can be run under older browsers.

-  * Version: 1.0.3
+  * Version: 1.0.4
   * License: GPL
   * Author: [Minko Gechev](http://twitter.com/mgechev)

 jQCarousel API
 ----------------------

-  * focus - ellipse's focus.
-  * eccentricity - ellipse eccentricity.
+ * eccentricity: Default - 0.99.
+Setting carousel's eccentricity.
+ * focus: Default - 300.
+Setting carousel's focus distance.
-  * animationDuration - the animation duration in milliseconds.
+ * animationDuration: Default - 700.
+Setting the duration of the images rotation.
-  * opacity - indicates whether the plugin is going to animate images opacity.
+ * opacity: Default - true.
+Setting if the opacity of the images during the rotation is going to be changed,
-  * minOpacity -  sets the minimum opacity (if you don't want any transparent images).
-  * direction - rotation direction.
-Possible values for this property are: "cw", "ccw", "shortest".
-  * resize - indicates whether images size is going to be animated.
+ * resize: Default - true.
+Setting if the size of the images during the rotation is going to be changed.
-  * minSizeRatio - sets minimum size ratio, if you don't want to have any invisible images.
-  * angle - sets ellipse angle.
+ * angle: Default - 0.
+Setting the angle of the carousel.
+ * minOpacity: Default - 0.2.
+Setting the minimum opacity of the images (this property is useful only if the opacity property is true).
+ * minSizeRatio: Default - 0.3.
+Setting ratio which is going to control the minimum size of the images (this property is useful only if resize property is true).
-  * keyboardNavigation - sets whether the keyboard navigation should be active.
+ * keyboardNavigation: Default - true.
+Setting if the keyboard navigation is enabled.
+ * imageWidth: Default - 300.
+Setting the maximum size of the images into the carousel.
+ * direction: Default - 'shortest'.
+Setting the carousel rotation direction.
+Possible values are 'shortest', 'cw', 'ccw'.
+ * enlargeWidth: Default - 500.
+Setting the size of the enlarged image.
+ * enlargeDuration: Default - 200.
+Setting the duration of the enlargement.
+ * closeDuration: Default - 250.
+Setting the duration of closing the enlarged image.
+ * closeButtonSize: Default - 30.
+Setting the size of the close button.
+ * enlargeEnabled: Default - true.
+Setting if the image could be enlarged.

 Sample usage
 ---------------------